Exploring Many-body Interactions Through Quantum Fisher Information: Testing TEXT -body interactions

 \section{Testing \texorpdfstring{$k$}{TEXT}-body interactions}

 The most interesting case for higher $k$-body interaction terms would be to find an explicit bound on QFI for $k=2$.
-For the fixed $k=1$ we refer to known metrological results~\cite{Pezze_2009} - the classical scaling with $\max_{|\psi_{prod}\rangle}4(\Delta H)^2=N$.
+For the fixed $k=1$ we once again refer to the fundamental result obtained for local Hamiltonians~\cite{Pezze_2009}.
+One of its many consequences is the classical scaling with $\max_{|\psi_{prod}\rangle}4(\Delta H_1)^2=N$.
 It is straightforward to see that our approach is consistent with that.
 By direct solutions of ~(\ref{eq:optimisation}) and numerical calculations, for $k=2$ we notice that up to $N=13$ the solution to the given optimisation problem is obtained by $|\psi_{prod} \rangle = (\sqrt{p} |0 \rangle + \sqrt{1-p} |1\rangle )^{\otimes N}$.
 For more discussion see Appendix~\ref{app1}.
 This result is known to hold asymptotically when the number of particles is much greater than the interaction order, here $n \gg 2$~\cite{Boixo_2008b}.
-It is valid in our approach as a non-linear Hamiltonian $(\sum_i H_{k=1})^2$ for which this result was derived is equal to $N \openone \cdots \openone +NH_{k=2}$ and thus holds in our case.
+It is valid in our approach as a non-linear Hamiltonian $(\sum_i H_{1})^2$ for which this result was derived is equal to $N \openone \cdots \openone +NH_{2}$ and thus holds in our case.

-Furthermore, it is consistent with the results obtained for the Lipkin–Meshkov–Glick model and the nearest-neighbours Ising model with interaction parameter smaller than its critical value~\cite{Pezze_2016}.
+Furthermore, it is consistent with the results obtained for the Lipkin–Meshkov–Glick (LMG) model and the nearest-neighbours (as well as fully connected) Ising model with interaction parameter smaller than its critical value (general parameter range)~\cite{Pezze_2016, Li_2019}.
+This will also be elaborated on further in the text.
 For the given state, the variance reduces to

-By finding zeros of its derivative we get three unique roots from which the one that maximizes the variance is given as
+By finding zeros of its derivative we get three unique roots, from which the one that maximizes the variance is given as